 - Check if the battery is properly connected and locked.

 - Check if the battery is on (think of key or button)

 - Check whether the bike is on (think of key)

 - Press the on/off button on the display for at least 2 seconds.

 - Check if the connector to the display is properly connected.

-If all this does not work, contact us by email for service.
+If all this does not work, contact us by email at [email protected].